-Open-Enrollment … Every year you will enjoy an “Open-Enrollment” period typically from October 1 through December 15, which allows you to view the health insurance plans and premiums in your area and any changes which may occur for the following year.
+Open-Enrollment … Every year you will have access to an “Open-Enrollment” period typically from November 15, and ends February 15, which allows you to view the health insurance plans and premiums in your area and any changes which may occur for the following year.
 This is the time you will make any changes with your current company or enroll in a new plan/company. for the following year.
 Changes can only be made during the open-enrollment period unless there is a “qualifying event” which may allow you to change plans outside the annual open enrollment period.
-If you are looking to compare PPO plans be sure to include Anthem Blue Cross, Blue Shield of California, Assurant and Kaiser Permanente.
+If you are looking to compare PPO plans be sure to include Anthem Blue Cross, Blue Shield of California.

 4 Levels of Coverage … With all companies you will find 4 levels of coverage.
 The plans are categorized into four “metal levels” of coverage based on the percentage of coverage the company’s pay.